• Skip to primary navigation

 Making a high income is great.
 But if you feel entitled to the point that you’re spending as much or more than you make, that can be a problem.
 Living paycheck to paycheck on a high income is no more fun than living paycheck to paycheck on a low income.
 Either way, it’s stressful and doesn’t make for a happy life.

 You have to understand that a shift in your thinking has to happen to overcome the entitlement mentality.
 You have to realize that a high income doesn’t entitle you to everything you want that money can buy.
-And you should come to the knowledge that borrowing money to fund a higher lifestyle than you can truly afford makes for a poor use of a high income.
+And you gain the knowledge and beliefs that borrowing money to fund a higher lifestyle than you can truly afford makes for a poor use of a high income.

 Solution: In order to get rid of the entitlement mentality you have to develop a different perspective.
 One way to do that is to change your internal dialogue when it comes to money.